tamhoang1412/backend-swe-interview-questions/answers/database.md

 To be defined.

 ## What is Database Replicating?
-When we need it?
+When do we need it?

 Database replicating is the act of making one or many copies of a database to increase the availability of data.

 ## What is bin log?
 How Master DB sync with Slave DB?

-When data is written into DB, first it will be stored in Write Ahead Logs.
+When data is written into DB, first it will be stored in Write Ahead Logs (bin logs).
 Master DB send these log to Slave DB so Slave DB can also have those changes.

 ## Can a Slave DB be a slave of another Slave DB (we do not need to sync from Master DB directly)?